Visual Studio – Target Framework Not Supported

 If you’ve ever authored SCOM management packs with Visual Studio Authoring Extensions then you’ve likely run into this issue.
-There’s no option that you can select to fix this.
+There’s no option in the prompt that that will fix this.
 To my knowledge, the product group hasn’t fixed this yet.
-The solution is to add the following text to your .mpproj file, then reload your sloution:
+There are two solutions that I know of:

 <PropertyGroup Label="Globals">